frederic-perez/AmE-dictionary/data/idioms.md

 __it’s all good__ :three: A common expression used to indicate that everything is going well or that there’s nothing to worry about.
 It can be used as a response to someone who is concerned about a situation or a problem, to reassure them that things are under control or to acknowledge that everything is fine.
 A phrase used to express general approval, unconcern, or disinterest.
 __it’s not you, it’s me__ _cliché_ You are not the reason our romantic relationship is ending, the problem is with me.
 Typically assumed to be a disingenuous, trite, or patronizing explanation for a romantic breakup, the phrase is often used sarcastically or humorously as a result. _A: “But I thought you were happy with me.
 I don’t want to end things!”
 B: “Oh, sweet Tom, it’s not you, it’s me!
 I’m just not emotionally ready for a committed relationship.”_
 __it’s one of those things__
-__ivory tower__ :two: An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_
+__ivory tower__ :three: An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_
 __jack someone up__ _It jacks me up._
 __jack up__ _Amazon reportedly used a secret algorithm to jack up prices._
 __jack-off__ :two::hammer: _Harry made the jack-off sign._